This Facebook comment prompted today’s post:

 Also, I am attaching some language below.
-Please review and sign before returning to my in-box, now almost empty do the fact that I seem to just get more done now that my body is active the bulk of the day.
+Please review and sign before returning to my in-box, now almost empty due to the fact that I seem to just get more done now that my body is active the bulk of the day.

-This Department of Human Resources signs off that is has read the following peer-reviewed articles on the affects of sitting:
+This Department of Human Resources signs off that it has read the following peer-reviewed articles on the affects of sitting:

 Katzmarzyk et al. Sitting Time and Mortality from All Causes, Cardiovascular Disease, and Cancer.
 Medicine & Science in Sports & Exercise: May 2009.
 Volume 41, 5, pp 998-1005

 Leisure Time Spent Sitting in Relation to Total Mortality in a Prospective Cohort of US Adults.
 J. Epidemiol.
 (2010) 172 (4): 419-429